robinsonmorgantaylor/Data_Projects_TripleTen/Fresh Beats/README.md

-# File Title: Fresh Beats Status Report
+# Fresh Beats Status Report
 This was a junior-level project to turn an analysis into a report presentation.

 Fresh Beats is a music streaming platform catering to listeners and up-and-coming musicians.
 It offers music streaming and helps new artists gain exposure through promotional services.
 The platform faces challenges in optimizing these areas: